Croawen/BillSplit/src/RldsApp/README.md

 ## Available Scripts

+NodeJs is required to launch this project.<br>

-In the directory, you can run following commands from the terminal:
+In the 'react-src' directory, you can run following commands from the terminal:

+### `yarn install`

+Installs all packages.

 ### `yarn start`